-The second largest cryptocurrency is Ethereum.
+The second-largest cryptocurrency is Ethereum.
 (It is second in market capitalization) Ethereum is an Altcoin.
 Why?
 As stated above, all cryptocurrencies created after Bitcoin are Altcoins.

 So, in this article, you learned that cryptocurrency is “digital currency.”
 You also learned that it is independent of government and banking systems.
 You learned that cryptocurrency has its own Exchange marketplaces where you can buy, sell and trade cryptocurrency.
 You learned that cryptocurrency investing is highly volatile.
 You learned that your cryptocurrency is held and stored in a wallet.
 You learned that this “new frontier” of currency is t

 I believe that cryptocurrency will transform the world and the way in which we conduct financial transactions.
-It is only a matter of time when this spark it will ignite in a very large way catch fire all over the world.
+It is only a matter of time when this spark will ignite in a very large way to catch fire all over the world.